eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/i-natural-person-representing-another-natural-person.md

 > [...]
 9. Powers and mandates to represent natural or legal persons

 ## 3 Discussion
-The European Digital Identity Framework [European Digital Identity Regulation] considers the representation of one natural person by another.
+The [European Digital Identity Regulation] considers the representation of one natural person by another.

 One common use case is the legal representation of minors or individuals with